ISAE 3402 Workbook

 Does this work for SOC 1 engagements?

 Yes.
-The control matrix, testing protocol, and gap analysis translate directly — the structural requirements under SSAE 18 (the US equivalent) are substantively the same.
+The control matrix, testing protocol, and gap analysis translate directly.
+The structural requirements under SSAE 18 (the US equivalent) are substantively the same.
 The bridge letter explicitly covers ISAE 3402 / SSAE 18.
 Where US-specific references are relevant (AT-C 205) they're included.

 Can I use this at my firm?

 Yes, for your own engagements.
 The license covers use across your client engagements.
-It doesn't cover redistribution or resale as a firm-wide licensed template — contact ciferi.com if you need firm licensing.
+It doesn't cover redistribution or resale as a firm-wide licensed template.
+Contact ciferi.com if you need firm licensing.

 What if the standards change?

 You get free updates.
-When ISAE 3402 is revised or when new AFM/PCAOB guidance materially affects the deficiency patterns in the file, the template is updated and existing buyers get the new version at no charge.
+When ISAE 3402 is revised or when new AFM/PCAOB guidance materially affects the deficiency patterns in the file, the workbook is updated and existing buyers get the new version at no charge.